 Syllabi conform to the school template (Appendix B).
 Electronic copies of syllabi are due to the Library Director no later than the dates agreed upon in the faculty member's contract, typically two weeks prior to the start of the term.
 This gives the Library staff enough time to review the syllabi and obtain & post any online readings.

-First-time course syllabi and syllabi of first-time instructors will be reviewed and approved by the Provost.
+First-time course syllabi and syllabi of first-time instructors are reviewed and approved by the Dean of Teaching & Learning.

 Course Cancellation Policy